 NOTE: Sequence of control diagrams shall be required to be submitted within 21 days of notice to proceed.

 Provide Shop Drawings and product data prior to start of construction as applicable for the following:

-- Equipment room layouts, drawn to scale, showing all equipment, piping and accessories and clearances for operation and servicing. - All HVAC equipment including boilers, heat exchangers, pumps, tanks, valves, hangers, air-handlers, filters, louvers and dampers, relief valves, strainers, traps and drip legs, etc... - All terminal equipment including volume control boxes, registers, grilles, diffusers, etc... - Design curves and characteristics of fans, blowers and pumps. - Control diagrams and sequence of operations for all HVAC equipment. - HVAC and motor control wiring diagrams. - Plumbing fixture cuts, trim and fittings, rough-in dimensions and special supports. - Piping materials, fittings, and specialties. - Expansion loops, joints, guides and anchors. - Foundations, supports, hangers and inserts. - Drains (roof/floor), carriers, clean-outs and downspout nozzles. - Insulation materials and finishes, duct and piping. - Mechanical identification. - Converters with saddles and relief valves. - Gauges and thermometers. - Flow fittings. - Utility sets with vibration isolation. - Dampers Back draft, volume, smoke, fire, and combination smoke/fire. - Temperature control equipment, schematics and diagrams. - Panelboards, gauges and thermometers. - Fire Protection system hydraulic calcs. - Fire Protection equipment and specialties (wet, dry and halon). - Wiring diagrams and motor control equipment.
-(Wiring diagrams must be project specific, manufacturer's standard diagrams will not be accepted). - All closeout submittals shall be indexed to the specifications, separated by dividers and bound in three-ring binders.

-- Provide product extras as applicable for the following:

-- Laptop computer or programming devices.

-- Thermometers, each type.

-- Two sets keys/wrenches for any covers.

-- Spare belts for all fans.

-- Spare thermostats.

-- Chemical test kits as appropriate.

-- One set of filters, installed just prior to balancing.

-- One extra set of filters.

-- One set of any proprietary trouble-shooting or maintenance tools.

-- Two copies any proprietary computer software for systems control, program back up, trouble-shooting or maintenance.

-- 1- 3 day start-up training as applicable (coordinated with Facilities Development).
-To be videotaped by YC.

-- Valve tag index mounted under rigid clear protection in the mechanical room(s) and diagram submitted with the O & M manuals.

-- Hard copies of all control codes.

-- Provide Manufacturer's certificates or test results for the following:
+- Equipment room layouts, drawn to scale, showing all equipment, piping and accessories and clearances for operation and servicing. - All HVAC equipment including boilers, heat exchangers, pumps, tanks, valves, hangers, air-handlers, filters, louvers and dampers, relief valves, strainers, traps and drip legs, etc... - All terminal equipment including volume control boxes, registers, grilles, diffusers, etc...

+Design curves and characteristics of fans, blowers and pumps. - Control diagrams and sequence of operations for all HVAC equipment. - HVAC and motor control wiring diagrams. - Plumbing fixture cuts, trim and fittings, rough-in dimensions and special supports. - Piping materials, fittings, and specialties. - Expansion loops, joints, guides and anchors. - Foundations, supports, hangers and inserts. - Drains (roof/floor), carriers, clean-outs and downspout nozzles. - Insulation materials and finishes, duct and piping. - Mechanical identification. - Converters with saddles and relief valves. - Gauges and thermometers. - Flow fittings. - Utility sets with vibration isolation. - Dampers Back draft, volume, smoke, fire, and combination smoke/fire. - Temperature control equipment, schematics and diagrams. - Panelboards, gauges and thermometers. - Fire Protection system hydraulic calcs. - Fire Protection equipment and specialties (wet, dry and halon). - Wiring diagrams and motor control equipment.
+(Wiring diagrams must be project specific, manufacturer's standard diagrams will not be accepted). - All closeout submittals shall be indexed to the specifications, separated by dividers and bound in three-ring binders, or an electronic application formatted to our database configurations. - Provide product extras as applicable for the following: - Laptop computer or programming devices. - Thermometers, each type. - Two sets keys/wrenches for any covers. - Spare belts for all fans. - Spare thermostats. - Chemical test kits as appropriate. - One set of filters, installed just prior to balancing. - One extra set of filters. - One set of any proprietary trouble-shooting or maintenance tools. - Two copies any proprietary computer software for systems control, program back up, trouble-shooting or maintenance. - 1-3 day start-up training as applicable (coordinated with Facilities Development).
+To be videotaped by YC. - Valve tag index mounted under rigid clear protection in the mechanical room(s) and diagram submitted with the O & M manuals. - Hard copies of all control codes. - Provide Manufacturer's certificates or test results for the following: - Heat exchangers. - Boilers and chillers. - Chemical treatment products, application limits, test methods and apparatus. - Glycol mixing formula.
-- Air balance reports.

-- Heat exchangers.

-- Boilers and chillers.

-- Chemical treatment products, application limits, test methods and apparatus.

-- Glycol mixing formula.

-- Backflow preventers.

-- Potable water system purification.

-- Hydrostatic test on sprinkler system.

-- Hydronics balancing.

-- Field test make up air units and fans.

-- Final inspection from Mechanical Engineer.

-- Provide O & M manuals for the following:

-- All HVAC equipment, indexed, referenced to the spec and bound in three-ring binders.

-- Equipment directory, name plate data all units.

-- Local supplier directory.

-- Complete list of all motors indicating locations, horsepower, voltage, phase and amperage draw of each motor.

-- Provide written Warranty Certificates for the following:

-- Entire scope of HVAC work 2 years minimum.

-- Any system or piece of equipment with a warranty, which extends past two years.
+- Backflow preventers. - Potable water system purification. - Hydrostatic test on sprinkler system. □ Hydronic balancing. - Field test make up air units and fans. - Final inspection from Mechanical Engineer. - Provide O & M manuals for the following: - All HVAC equipment, indexed, referenced to the spec and bound in three-ring binders, or an electronic application formatted to our database configurations. - Equipment directory, name plate data all units. - Provide belt and filter sizes for all air handling equipment, and email a separate copy to our planner of preventative maintenance. - All air filters and filter racks shall be standard manufactured sizes. - Local supplier directory. - Complete list of all motors indicating locations, horsepower, voltage, phase and amperage draw of each motor. - Provide written Warranty Certificates for the following: - Entire scope of HVAC work 2 years minimum. - Any system or piece of equipment with a warranty, which extends past two years.